DorianThiv/py-ryn/README.md

 ![alt text](./util/img/RYNstruct.PNG)

 ##### Core:
-The core is compose: core, loader, dealer, directory
+The core is compose of: core.py, loader.py, dealer.py, directory.py
     * core: lauch the program with a simple lifecycle (start, run, stop)
     * loader: load all module specifies in the config.json
     * dealer: manage exanges between the modules
     * directory: store all modules in which loaded by loader

 ##### Modules :
 A module provide one or many differents data.
-A module have a name with "mdl" before and a prefix in lower case.
+His name begin with "mdl" and a prefix in lower case.

 ```
 Exemple: name = "mdlmymodule", prefix = "mymodule"
 ```

 In a module there are components.
-There are five component type: a "manager", a "provider", an "operator", a "registry" and a "binder".
+There are five components types: a "manager", a "provider", an "operator", a "registry" and a "binder".
 A module must have theses five components to be functionnal.
 Each components have minimum one class.
 The class name must be in Camel Case to be correctly interpreted by RYN.